 57% of the purchase decision is complete before a customer even calls a supplier.

-Manufacturing has been an industry slow to adopt new marketing tactics and technologies, favoring tried and true methods (print, advertising, industry events).
-However, the change in buyer behavior now demands that a significant amount of company and product information be available for online consumption.
+Manufacturing has been an industry slow to adopt new marketing tactics, technologies, and distribution channels favoring tried and true methods (print, advertising, industry events).
+However, the change in buyer personas and behavior now demands that a significant amount of company and product information be available for online consumption.

-- Optimize your website with clear navigation paths, in-depth product information, and a solid SEO framework and you’ll deliver the visitor a rich online experience with your brand.
-Prospects can do research at will and the website will provide contact information and calls-to-action to move them through the buying cycle when they’re ready.
-Provide both end-user and reseller partner pages with sections dedicated to the benefits for each of those audiences.
+- Optimize your company’s website with clear navigation paths, in-depth product information, and a solid search engine optimization framework and you’ll deliver the visitor a rich online customer experience with your brand.
+Prospects can do research at will and the website will provide contact information and calls-to-action to move them through the sales cycle when they’re ready.
+Manufacturing companies should provide both end-user and reseller partner pages with sections dedicated to the benefits for each of those audiences.

 - Use your social channels to expand brand awareness and grow your database of followers.
-It’s optimal to focus on the channels that reach your target audience whether you’re more consumer oriented (Facebook, Pinterest) or business (LinkedIn, YouTube).
+It’s optimal to focus on the channels that reach your target audience and prospective customers whether you’re more consumer oriented (Facebook, Pinterest) or business (LinkedIn, YouTube).

 - As an expert in your field, you’re in a unique position to publish content that engages your target audience and establishes your company as a knowledge source.
-Producing how-to articles, thought-leadership articles, un-boxing videos, and industry education pieces on your website gives your visitors valuable information to read and means they’re spending more time on your owned channels.
+A strong content marketing strategy is one that incorporates how-to articles, thought-leadership articles, un-boxing videos, and industry education pieces on your website.
+This approach to content creation gives your visitors valuable information to read across all areas of the sales funnel and means they’re spending more time on your owned channels.

 Strategy #2- Reseller Channel Support

-Buyers’ tactics will continue to shift as technology advances and manufacturers who are willing to adapt their marketing strategies to that shift will benefit from their efforts.
-Focusing your marketing where your customer is searching and supporting their journey whether online or in the channel, not only increases sales but develops the brand overall.
+Buyers’ tactics will continue to shift as technology advances, and manufacturers who are willing to adapt their marketing efforts to that shift will benefit greatly.
+Focusing your marketing campaign where your customer is searching and supporting their journey whether online or in the channel not only increases sales, but also develops the brand overall.